TheShed412/Shedgine/README.md

 Right now, this engine can only be built on Linux.
 I don't own a Windows machine, so anyone who wants to figure that out feel free to.
 That's not on my radar for now.
 There are two processes, depending on which branch you use.

 ### Dev/Game Branch
 The `.travis.yml` is a good list of the dependencies that need installed.
-This command should install all of them on a Ubuntu based system, other distros can figure it out on their own.
+These commands should install all of them on a Ubuntu based system, other distros can figure it out on their own.

 ```
+sudo apt-get update
 sudo apt-get install libglu1-mesa-dev freeglut3-dev mesa-common-dev libglew-dev libglm-dev assimp-utils libassimp-dev g++
 ```
 After installing these, go in to the root directory and do